 - To fix the date, type in the current date/time in the following format: “date mmddHHMMyyyy”. (mm = two digit month, dd = two digit day, HH = 24 hour, MM = minute, yyyy = 4 digit year) So if it is currently 10:46am, June 19, 2015, the command would look like: “date 061910462015”.

 - Once you have the current date/time inserted, you will then hit enter.
 You can double check to see if it was set properly by using the “date” command once more, it should show the date/time you have just typed in (see image below).

 - Once the proper date and time are set on the computer.
 Exit the Terminal and run the OS X installer once more.
 This time it should go through without any errors!
 If it doesn’t, feel free to contact an OWC technician for further assistance.

 More tech tips from OWC

 If you’re looking to downgrade your OS from Yosemite to Snow Leopard, check out OWC Dan’s guide with step-by-step instructions.

-And look for many more tech tips for your Mac or iDevice at the Rocket Yard!
+Look for many more tech tips on macOS Yosemite, El Capitan, Sierra, High Sierra, and Mojave for your Mac or iDevice at the Rocket Yard!